 Another copyright infringement lawsuit is moving forward against the estate of Juice WRLD, as the late rapper’s mother, Carmella Wallace, has been served court papers.

-To briefly recap, Digital Music News has covered the high-profile infringement complaint since shortly after it was submitted to a California federal court in July.
+To briefly recap, Digital Music News has covered the high-profile infringement complaint since shortly after it was submitted to a California federal court.
 An unidentified minor levied the lawsuit through his guardian ad litem, Thomas F. Willisch, alleging that Juice WRLD (whose full name was Jarad Anthony Higgins) and producer-songwriter Nick Mira had stolen his work to create “Lean wit Me.”

 Thus far, the suit’s filings haven’t specified the precise circumstances of the alleged infringement – including how the defendants allegedly borrowed from the plaintiff’s “Ice.”
 And owing to the anonymity of the latter song’s under-18 creator, it’s proven difficult to pinpoint the track on streaming services.